Another Kind of Energy or ComPost-Modernism

 Alternate Energy Paths

-Jean Pain articulates two basic biochemistries: a familar one, that in the presence of oxygen, cellulose and lignins in woody material break down (or build up) to humus; and one less familiar, that suspended in water, anaerobically, and held at 36°C (97°F) the same woody material will support bacteria that produce methane gas.
+Jean Pain articulates two basic biochemistries: a familiar one, that in the presence of oxygen, cellulose and lignins in woody material break down (or build up) to humus; and one less familiar, that suspended in water, anaerobically, and held at 36°C (97°F) the same woody material will support bacteria that produce methane gas.
 (Only slightly different processes are required to yield wood alcohol, yet a third useful substance.)

 Methane—natural gas—is an industrial fuel.
 It can provide combustion energy for cooking and space heating, but it can also run motors.
 Convenience in transport and for vehicle use dictates compressing the gas, but this too is possible with methane-generated electricity and simple compressors.
 The nimble French inventor set out to link all these processes by the necessary technical elements.